-Vending machines are everywhere in Japan but did you know they dish out hot drinks as well as cold?
+Vending machines are everywhere in Japan (there’s 5.5 million of them!) but did you know they dish out hot drinks as well as cold?
 Instant hot coffee, chocolate, tea and soup are dispensed at the touch of a button – and they taste surprisingly good!

 Just like the trains, traffic seems super co-ordinated too.
 When I was staring wistfully out of the window at Park Hotel Tokyo I noticed that all the traffic lights on the major highways would change at the same time so you can see people crossing the street at the same time for several blocks in a row.
 Tokyo’s busiest and most famous crossing, the Shibuya Crossing, is also fascinating to watch.
 As hundreds of people head in all directions across the junction; it’s like the most amazing form of organised chaos you will ever witness.

 The Shinkansen bullet train is such an awesome way to get around Japan – fast, direct, and roomier than airplanes (seats have tray tables and plug sockets).
 The ride is so smooth you can hardly tell you are hurtling through the countryside at 300 km/hr.
 I also appreciate that all the seats face the direction of travel (I guess to avoid motion sickness) and spied how easily this is done in Sendai when the train on the next platform automatically rotated all its seats to face the opposite way before departing.